xcwujie123/Hainan_KG/README.md

 ![image](https://github.com/xcwujie123/Hainan_KG/blob/master/fig5.png)

+Here are some use cases:

-Here is a use case when a tourist ask for a good place for diving.
+1.when a tourist ask for a good place for diving.

 Question: Could you recommend suitable places for diving?

 SPARQL: SELECT ?location WHERE {?e rdf:type:Event. ?e :hasActivity "diving". ?e :hasLocation ?location}.

+2.when a tourist want to ask for a route:

+Qusetion:I plan to go to Hainan for a 7-day road trip with my parents.
+Can you recommend a route for me?

+SPARQL:SELECT ?Journey WHERE {?Journey rdf:type: Journey. ?Journey :hasCompainon “parents“. ?Journey :hasDuration "7”. ?Journey :TravelType "self drving".}

 We can get some transfer relationship is as follows(reveal Spatiotemporal relationship).